benjilegnard/resum/src/content/articles/2021-12-13-analogjs-demo-page.md

 title: AnalogJS Demo Page
 slug: 2021-12-13-analogjs-demo-page
 description: A simple blog post demonstrating the markdown, front-matter and mermaidjs integration of AnalogJS
-published: false
+published: true
 lang: en
+publishedAt: 2021-12-13
 ---

-Introduction paragraph
+An introduction paragraph

-## A new start : examples

-tralala pouet pouet
+## Markdown renderer features

+This is a demonstration page for the markdown renderer.

+Here is a html `<table>`:

 | Label | Description |
 | ----- | ----------- |